-Private tours are available in English, French, German, Norwegian, Swedish, and Danish.
+Private tours are available in English, French, German, Dutch, Norwegian, Swedish, and Danish.

 Moderate – this ride involves a few short and steep hills next to waterfalls but otherwise is mostly flat.
 Stops are frequent and the total distance covered is about 11 km (7 miles).